 You must report in this section the methods of waste treatment, energy recovery, and recycling applied to the reported EPCRA Section 313 chemical in wastes on-site.
 There are three separate sections for reporting such activities.
-(Section 7A column c and Section 7A column e were previously deleted from Form R and are not addressed below.)
+Section 7A column c and Section 7A column e were deleted from Form R in 2005.
+Section 7A column d remained on the form until 2010.
+In 2011, column d was renamed column c which is addressed below.